-- A. The parent/guardian will receive an SSCA Parent Notification of Summary at the conclusion of the meeting that summarizes the findings of the SSCA Analysis Team and any remedies agreed to. - NOTE: If the SSCA Analysis Team agreed to a remedy, this form will include a waiver of claims, which the parent/guardian must sign and return to CPS before the agreed upon services will begin or reimbursement will be provided.
-The waiver will include all issues and years that may fall within SSCA. - NOTE: The parent/guardian will also receive a copy of their SSCA procedural safeguards, which outline their options if they disagree with the decisions made by the SSCA Analysis Team. - B. The SSCA Central Office Team will coordinate with approved vendors to track the services provided. - C. Parents/guardians can notify the SSCA Analysis Team if issues arise with their chosen programs.
-Questions regarding SSCA can be emailed to ssca@cps.edu.
+- A. The parent/guardian will receive an SSCA Parent Notification of Summary at the conclusion of the meeting that summarizes the findings of the SSCA Team, the evidence gathered before/during the meeting, and any remedies agreed to. - B. If the SSCA Team agreed to a remedy, this form will include a waiver of claims, which will include all issues and years that fall within SSCA.
+The parent/guardian must sign and return the waiver before January 31, 2022 to receive their remedy. - C. The parent/guardian will also receive a copy of their SSCA procedural safeguards, which outline their options if they disagree with the decisions made by the SSCA Team.